haileytapia/portfolio/DiscordUserGuide.md

     </tbody>
 </table>

-#### Server list

-In the navigation pane, select a server from the server list to open it.
-If the server does not have a custom icon, the background color of its default icon becomes purple when you select it.

-When you view a server, the UI consists of the following components:

-* Navigation pane
-* Channels list
-* Chat window
-* Members list

-More information about DMs and servers are provided in separate sections below.

-## Direct messages

-Direct messages, or DMs, are private conversations between you and another user outside of servers.

-### Create a direct message

-Start a DM with someone by selecting their name in your Friends list and selecting Message.
-Once you've started a DM, you can chat, share files, and even make voice and video calls.

 ## Servers

 Servers are like chat rooms where you can chat, connect, and share ideas with other Discord users.
 Unlike direct messages or group chats—both of which you can create in Discord—servers support apps, ADD MORE DETAILS.

+### Open a server

+In the navigation pane, select a server from the server list to open it.
+If the server does not have a custom icon, the background color of its default icon becomes purple when you select it.

 Select a server from the server list to open the server in the chat window and access the channels within it.
-For information about the chat window and channels, see the [Server UI](#server-ui) and [Channels](#channels) sections of this guide.
+For information about the chachannels, see the [Server UI](#server-ui) and [Channels](#channels) sections of this guide.

 ### Join a server